Freedom of religion in Bhutan: Status of religious freedom

-Through 2007, the law provided for freedom of religion; however, the Government limited this right in practice.
+The law provides for freedom of religion; however, the Government limited this right in practice.
 Mahayana Buddhism is the state religion.
 The Government discouraged both large and small religious gatherings of non-Buddhists, did not allow construction of non-Buddhist places of worship, and did not allow non-Buddhist missionaries to work in the country.
 No new buildings, including new places of worship, could be constructed without licenses.
 While previous law did not restrict the right to convert or proselytize, proselytism was prohibited based on a Royal Government decision.
 There were, however, no laws against publishing religious material.

 An annual government grant finances the country's monastic body of 3,500 monks.
 The Government committed to providing this support as a result of the 1956 land reform program, which stripped the monastic establishment of wide tracts of fertile land for redistribution among the landless.
 As of 2007, 10 seats in the 150-seat National Assembly and 2 seats on the 11-member Royal Advisory Council were reserved for Buddhist monks by statute and out of respect for the country's tradition of Buddhist spiritual oversight.
 There are no religious stipulations on the remaining seats.
 Many non-Buddhists have worked for the Government.
 In 2007, the Special Commission for Cultural Affairs, with a Hindu priest as a member, also advised on religious matters.
 Major Buddhist holy days are state holidays.
-The King declared one major Hindu festival as a national holiday, and the royal family participated in it.
+The King declared one major Hindu festival as a national holiday.

 As of 2007, NGO representatives living outside the country and dissidents reported to U.S. State Department sources that only Drukpa Kagyu and Nyingma Buddhist religious teaching was permitted in schools, and that Buddhist prayer was compulsory in all government run schools.
 The Government contended that there was no religious curriculum in modern educational institutions in the country.
 Buddhist teaching was permitted only in monastic schools; religious teaching was forbidden in other schools.
 Local NGO interlocutors confirmed that although students took part in a prayer session each morning, it was nondenominational and not compulsory.

-The Government requires all citizens to conform to driglam namzha, namely by wearing the traditional Ngalop dress in public places; however, the government only strictly enforced this law for visits to Buddhist religious buildings, monasteries, government offices, schools, and for attendance at official functions and public ceremonies.
+In the early 2000s, the Government required all citizens to conform to driglam namzha, namely by wearing the traditional Ngalop dress in public places; however, the government only strictly enforced this law for visits to Buddhist religious buildings, monasteries, government offices, schools, and for attendance at official functions and public ceremonies.
 Some citizens commented that enforcement of this law was arbitrary and sporadic.